jayjaybillings/thesis/docs/_posts/2016-12-19-eclipse-ice.markdown

 someone else's data (See footnote <sup>1</sup>).

 **Creating input** is the process of describing the physical model or state of a system that will be simulated.
-This could include creating an input file or file(s), but could also include external calls to a process to configure a running program.
-In most situations a computational scientist will modify existing input or create new input from a template.
-"Input" generally includes runtime parameters for the simulation framework (tolerances, etc.); configuration options (data locations, output locations, module configurations, etc.); material properties for the materials that will be simulated; and a discretization of the simulation space (mesh, grid, particle distribution, etc.).
-The collection of all required input can be quite large and may go by many names such as "input set," "input package," "problem," or, simply, "input."
-Often the set of input files will be described in a "main" input file that acts as a kind of manifest, describing and providing links to all necessary information for the given problem.
+This could include creating an input file(s) or making calls to an external process to configure a running program.
+In most situations, a computational scientist will modify existing input or create new input from a template.
+"Input" generally includes runtime parameters for the simulation framework (e.g., tolerances); configuration options (e.g., data locations, output locations, module configurations); properties of the materials to be simulated; and a discretization of the simulation space (e.g., mesh, grid, particle distribution).
+The collection of all required input can be quite large and may go by many names, including "input set," "input package," "problem," or, simply, "input."
+Often, the set of input files will be described in a "main" input file that acts as a kind of manifest, describing and providing links to all necessary information for a given problem.

-In this work, it should be assumed unless otherwise noted that "input" refers to the entire set of input, not a single file.
+In this work, it should be assumed, unless otherwise noted, that "input" refers to the entire set of input, not to a single file.

 **Executing jobs** or "running the workflow" in this context is the process of performing some calculation based on the input with a simulation code or